Computations directly on the cuspidal cohomology of congruence subgroups of $\mathrm{SL}(3, \mathbb{Z})$

 \section{Main Results}

 Ideally, one works directly on $H^3_{\text{cusp}}(\Gamma, \mathbb{C})$, as a nonzero class in the cuspidal cohomology corresponds with a cuspidal automorphic form on $\GL(3)$.
-Towards this goal, \cite{AGG84}*{Lem.\ 3.5} describes an isomorphism between the algebraic dual of $H^3_{\text{cusp}}(\Gamma, \mathbb{C})$ and $H_3(\Gamma, \mathbb{C}) / H_3^{\text{nc}}(\Gamma, \mathbb{C})$ induced by the natural pairing between the homology and cohomology. \cite{AGG84} then translates the problem into the vector space framework described in \cref{sec:vectorspace} to work with the spaces computationally.
+Towards this goal, Ash, Grayson, and Green \cite{AGG84}*{Lem.\ 3.5} describe an isomorphism between the algebraic dual of $H^3_{\text{cusp}}(\Gamma, \mathbb{C})$ and $H_3(\Gamma, \mathbb{C}) / H_3^{\text{nc}}(\Gamma, \mathbb{C})$ induced by the natural pairing between the homology and cohomology.
+They then translate the problem into the vector space framework described in \cref{sec:vectorspace} to work with the spaces computationally.

-\cref{thm:summary} describes a complement to $W^\text{nc}$ in $W$, which we denote $U$, and \cite{AGG84}*{Cor.\ 3.21} states that the dimension of $U$ is equal to the dimension of $H^3_{\text{cusp}}(\Gamma, \mathbb{C})$.
+\cref{thm:summary} describes a complement to $W^\text{nc}$ in $W$, which we denote $U$.
+By \cite{AGG84}*{Cor.\ 3.21}, we know that the dimension of $U$ is equal to the dimension of $H^3_{\text{cusp}}(\Gamma, \mathbb{C})$.
 Moreover, one can show that $U$ and $W^\text{nc}$ are disjoint.
 Hence, $W$ decomposes as $W = U \oplus W^\text{nc}.$ Thus, elements $f \in U$ give a collection of coset representatives for $W/W^\text{nc}$.
 Since $W^\text{nc}$ is Hecke invariant by \cite{AGG84}*{Rem.\ 3.22}, the method for computing Hecke operators on $W$ described in \cref{sec:mod_symbols} can be applied to computation on the quotient space $W/W^\text{nc}$, with minor adjustments.

-In particular, \cite{AGG84}*{\S\ 6} explains that in order to compute the Hecke operators on the quotient space $W/W^\text{nc}$, one would need an appropriate collection of elements in the dual of $W$ that span the annihilator of $W^\text{nc}$.
+In particular, the authors explain in \cite{AGG84}*{\S\ 6} that in order to compute the Hecke operators on the quotient space $W/W^\text{nc}$, one would need an appropriate collection of elements in the dual of $W$ that span the annihilator of $W^\text{nc}$.
 They go on to note that finding a collection of individual unimodular symbols $[Q]$ that spans this annihilator is not possible, and consequently work with an alternate decomposition of $W$.
 They show that $W = W' \oplus \im(\beta)$, where $W'$ is the subspace of $W$ consisting of $f$'s which satisfy conditions (i)-(iii) of \cref{thm:summary} and $\im(\beta)$ is as defined in \cref{def:2}.

 \begin{remark} We will use $\im(\beta)$ to denote the subspace of $W$ referred to as $\frac{1}{2}W^{\text{nc}}$ in \cite{AGG84}.
 We opt for this notation to emphasize the role of the maps $\alpha$ and $\beta$ in our construction. \end{remark}